 Beneficiaries cannot switch from Original Medicare to an Advantage Plan during this period.
 Furthermore, those who are already enrolled in Original Medicare may not join a Part D Plan or switch to a different Part D Plan.

-Like Medicare Advantage Plans, Original Medicare has deductibles and coinsurance.
+Know the gaps in Original Medicare.Like Medicare Advantage Plans, Original Medicare has deductibles and coinsurance.
 But, unlike Advantage Plans, Original Medicare doesn’t have a cap on annual out-of-pocket costs if you get sick or injured.
-In 2020, the most common maximum out-of-pocket (MOOP) limits for Medicare Advantage Plans are $6,700 and $3,400 for covered medical services, which can be a real asset for some beneficiaries.
-Some plans have even lower caps.
+In 2021, the maximum out-of-pocket (MOOP) limit for Medicare Advantage Plans is $7,550 for covered medical services.
+Some plans have even lower caps, which can be a real asset for some beneficiaries.
 It’s also important to remember that Original Medicare does not cover the cost of prescription drugs.

-I encourage people to make a checklist of benefits they want to keep before dropping or switching an Advantage Plan.
-For example, be sure your current doctor(s) will still see you if you change to Original Medicare or another Advantage Plan.
+Set your priorities for coverage.I encourage people to make a checklist of benefits they want to keep before dropping or switching an Advantage Plan.
+For example, confirm that your current doctor(s) will still see you if you change to Original Medicare or another Advantage Plan.
 If you take any prescription drugs, be sure to research your options and costs for drug coverage.

-If you’re planning to switch to Original Medicare, you may want to consider bolstering your coverage with a Medicare Supplement Insurance policy (also known as Medigap).
-Most states offer 10 different Medigap Plans denoted by letters A through N. By law, each lettered plan must provide the exact same minimum level of supplemental coverage, so Plan A from one company must provide the same standardized coverage as Plan A from another insurer.
+Research Medicare Supplements.If you’re planning to switch to Original Medicare, you may want to consider bolstering your coverage with a Medicare Supplement Insurance policy (also known as Medigap).
+There are 10 different standardized Medigap Plans available in most states that are denoted by letters A through N. By law, each lettered plan must provide the exact same minimum level of supplemental coverage, so Plan A from one company must provide the same standardized base coverage as Plan A from another insurer.
 You can search for Medigap policies offered in your state on Medicare.gov.
-However, keep in mind that Medicare Supplement Plans are medically underwritten.
+However, keep in mind that Medicare Supplement policies are medically underwritten.
 If you try to enroll in a Medigap Plan outside of your Medigap open enrollment period (the six-month period after you enroll in Part B), you may not qualify or the costs may be prohibitive.

-Some Advantage Plans provide routine dental, vision and hearing coverage, which Original Medicare does not.
-Medicare Supplement Plans do not typically cover these services either.
-So, if you drop your Advantage Plan during the MA OEP, you may need to purchase stand-alone coverage for vision and dental care.
+Avoid losing additional benefits.Some Advantage Plans provide routine dental, vision and hearing coverage, which Original Medicare does not.
+Medigap plans do not typically cover these services either.
+So, if you drop your Advantage Plan during the MAOEP, you may need to purchase stand-alone coverage for vision and dental care.

 While the Medicare Advantage Open Enrollment Period may seem like an easy opportunity to make changes to Medicare coverage, this decision requires thorough research.
-Taking care to compare the extent of coverage and costs of each option will help prevent costly surprises down the road.
+Taking care to compare the extent of coverage and costs of each available option will help prevent costly surprises down the road.